 7. Walk away

-Sometimes we think that the only alternative to not yelling is to be completely calm and compassionate, all the time.
+Sometimes we think that the only alternative to stop yelling is to be completely calm and compassionate, all the time.
 That’s not exactly reassuring to the overwhelmed mom, nor realistic to expect any of us to do.

 Instead, when you feel that urge to yell, simply walk away, multiple times throughout the day if needed.
 And yes, even if you’re fuming and frustrated.
 Walking away—however far removed it is from feeling calm and happy—is still a much better choice than getting upset.